amber-lang/amber-docs/docs/0.3.5-alpha/basic_syntax/variables.md

 echo name // Outputs: "Rob"
 ```

+> WARNING: The Amber compiler reserves all identifiers starting with double underscore `__` in addition to keywords like `let`, `if`, etc.

 ## Overshadowing

-Variable declarations can be overshadowed - this means that you can redeclare the existing variable with different data type in given scope if you need to.
-Here is an example:
+Variable declarations in Amber can be overshadowed, allowing the redeclaration of an existing variable with a different data type within a specific scope if necessary.
+Here’s an example:

 ```ab
 // `result` is a `Num`